Getting Started with Java

 Practice writing Java code

 Practicing with simple Java code is a great way to familiarize yourself with the language’s syntax and structure.
-Start by reviewing the coding conventions online or from any number of books on the subject.
+Start by analyzing the coding conventions online or from any number of books on the subject.
 Practice writing code for basic tasks such as input/output statements, variable declaration, assignment operators, and conditional statements.
 Be sure to test each piece of code you write in order to verify that you are performing scenarios correctly.

 It is also helpful to check your code in an online compiler tool like Ideone or JAVA Code Editor, which helps errors stand out more clearly than when running from your text editor so your corrections can be made quickly and efficiently.
 Practice writing Java until you feel comfortable with different components of the language and soon enough you will be writing functional programs!